digitalfabrik/integreat-locales/README.md

 * The module and language keys in the JSON are sorted
 * The source language is always the first language

+# File formats

+## JSON

+* JSONs are encoded in UTF-8 S
+* Structured via objects: `module name` > `langauge` > `nested keys` > `translations`

+## CSV

+* CSVs are separated by a ',' and are encoded in UTF-8
+* Each CSV contains exactly one language
+* Structured via dot-delimited keys.
+Keys for translations are created using module names and nested keys.

+## ODS

+* Used for distribution of CSVs are the CSV format does not define the exact format.
+* For an example see `./external-jobs/2020-06-malteser`

 ## Origin of the locales

 This repository is the result of a merge of the locales between the webapp project and the react-native project.
 The base for the locales is the file `src/locales` from the integreat-react-native project.
 It was copied on on 04-09-2018 the from the integreat-webapp project.